-- If your child has recently spent time in the tropics and has unexplained diarrhea.
+- If you have recently spent time in the tropics and have unexplained diarrhea.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If your child has or may have threadworms, talk with your child’s doctor.
+- If you have or may have threadworms, talk with your doctor.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.